Driving the Gap of Dunloe in Kerry – it can only be done in winter.

 The tradition of choosing a young girl to be May Queen to preside over spring festivals is common to many cultures and probably pre-dates Christianity.
 In Ireland, as we often see, this tradition has become Christianised.
 The ubiquity of Marian images here is yet another aspect of the rich fabric of Irish culture.

-Ruined medieval church, converted to a grotto
+Ruined church, converted to a grotto